oglimmer/fulgens/README.md

 3.)
 Execute `fulgens` in the same directory as a Fulgensfile and generate a bash script you can use to build, deploy and run your software locally.
 Start with `fulgens | bash -s -- -h` to read the help for your generated bash script.

+Alternatively you can `fulgens > run_local.sh` to persist the generated bash script onto the filesystem.
+Here is a nice [bash pretty printer](https://github.com/mvdan/sh) as fulgens doesn't properly indent the generated script.

 ## A simple example / Tutorial

 Create a Web project via: `mvn archetype:generate -DgroupId=de.oglimmer -DartifactId=MyApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false`.
 Step into the new project directory and create a minimal Fulgensfile with this content there: